MicrosoftDocs/azure-docs/articles/synapse-analytics/catalog-and-governance/how-to-discover-connect-analyze-azure-purview.md

 Here is a list of the Azure Purview features that are available in Synapse:
 - **Overview** of the metadata
 - View and edit **schema** of the metadata with classifications, glossary terms, data types, and descriptions
 - View **lineage** to understand dependencies and do impact analysis.
-For more information about [lineage](../../purview/catalog-lineage-user-guide)
+For more information about, see [lineage](../../purview/catalog-lineage-user-guide.md)
 - View and edit **Contacts** to know who is an owner or expert over a dataset
 - **Related** to understand the hierarchical dependencies of a specific dataset.
 This experience is helpful to browse through data hierarchy.